-Costs due to reduced production arise mainly when a person cannot participate in remunerated work due to illness or treatment, but also when a person's productivity is lower than previously as a consequence of illness or injury.
+Costs due to reduced productivity arise mainly when a person cannot participate in remunerated work due to illness or treatment, but also when a person's productivity is lower than previously as a consequence of illness or social problem.
 The latter is usually called sickness presence or "presenteeism".
-Some older studies, particularly cost of illness (COI) studies, also include reduced production due to premature death, usually before the age of 65.
+Some older studies, particularly cost of illness (COI) studies, also include reduced production due to premature death, usually before the age of 65 years.

-Another situation is that a treatment contributes to persons previously on sick leave being able to start working again, which results in increased production.
-To clarify this aspect SBU has chosen to use the expression "influence on production", even though it is often called production loss in the literature.
+Another situation is when a treatment makes persons previously on sick leave able to start working again, which results in increased production.
+To clarify this aspect, SBU has chosen to use the expression "influence on production", even though it is often called production loss or productivity costs in the literature.

-There are two methods for estimating the value of production: the human capital method and the friction cost method [16].
-The human capital method assumes that production can be valued as a market price, that is, the wage rate plus payroll taxes.
-A drawback with the human capital method is that it can result in overestimates.
-This is a well-known controversy in the health economic literature and several Dutch health economists recommend the friction cost method instead [20, 21].
-Friction is the period (including costs) that passes before a previously unemployed person replaces another worker in full.
-The method can be regarded as a pragmatic approach to the fact that influence on production is often concentrated to short periods of sick leave or to the start of sick leave before another person can take over the work.
+There are two methods for estimating the value of production: the human capital method and the friction cost method [18].
+The human capital method assumes that production can be valued at its market price, i.e. the wage rate plus payroll taxes.
+A drawback with the human capital method is that it might result in overestimates.
+This is a well-known controversy in the health economic literature and Dutch health economists instead recommend the friction cost method [24,25].
+Friction is the period (with related costs) that passes before a previously unemployed person fully replaces the incapacitated worker.
+The method can be regarded as a pragmatic approach to the fact that influence on production is often concentrated to short periods of sick leave or to the beginning of a sick leave period, until another person takes over the work tasks.

-The analysis usually does not include the influence on production from individuals who are not of working age.
-This has been criticised since retired persons often contribute to informal production, which should also be valued and included in the health economic analysis [22].
+The analysis usually does not include the influence on production from individuals who are not of working age, often assumed aged over 65 years.
+This has been criticised since retired persons often contribute to informal production, which should also be valued and included in the economic analysis [26].

-To include influence on production only for those capable of working can also conflict with the Swedish national priority-setting principle of human dignity.
-The principle states that priorities in Swedish health and welfare services shall be set "independently of personal characteristics and functions in the society" [22, 23], where age is considered to be a personal characteristic.
-If influence on production is included in the analysis only for individuals under age 65, measures directed at the elderly could be assigned lower priority.
-It has therefore been recommended that the results of health economic analyses are presented both with and without costs from influence on production [16, 22], an approach that SBU follows.
+To include influence on production only for persons in the formal working age can also conflict with the Swedish national priority-setting principle of human dignity.
+The principle states that priorities in Swedish health and welfare services shall be set "independently of personal characteristics and functions in the society", where age is considered a personal characteristic.
+If influence on production is included in the analysis only for individuals under age 65, interventions directed at the elderly could be assigned lower priority.
+It has therefore been recommended that the results of health economic analyses are presented both with and without costs from production [18,27], an approach that SBU follows.

-If wages are used to calculate the value of production, they should be standard or mean wages, since inter-group differences in wage rates can arise on other grounds than the actual value of production.
+If wages are used to calculate the value of production, they should be standard or mean wages, since group differences in wage rates can arise on other grounds than the actual value of production.
 One example is the difference in wage rates between men and women.
-If production by men and women, respectively, is valued differently based on official data, a treatment aimed at men will result in a lower ICER than the same treatment for women.
-This in turn will lead to higher priority for treatments aimed at men.
-To avoid this, production can be valued at the average national wage rate, instead of the average salary for men and women, respectively.
+If production by men and women, respectively, is valued differently based on official data, a treatment aimed at men could result in a lower ICER than the same treatment for women.
+This in turn would lead to higher priority for treatments aimed at men.
+To avoid this, production can be valued at the average national wage rate instead of the gender-specific average.

-Quality-adjusted life-years (QALYs)
+Quality-adjusted life years (QALYs)